skupperproject/skupper-example-prometheus/README.md

 # Multi-cluster Prometheus Metrics Gathering Demo

-This tutorial demonstrates how to deploy Metric Generators across multiple Kubernetes clusters that are located in different public and private cloud providers and to additionally deploy the [Prometheus](https://prometheus.io) monitoring system to gather
+This tutorial demonstrates how to deploy metric generators across multiple Kubernetes clusters that are located in different public and private cloud providers and to additionally deploy the [Prometheus](https://prometheus.io) monitoring system to gather